 Jesus spent over 90% of his earthly life with Mary.
 While Joseph taught him the carpenter’s trade, there is no doubt both Jesus and his mother developed a wonderful understanding relationship.
-This became obvious at the marriage feast in Cana when Mary just said to Jesus “they have no wine”.
-Even though he made her aware that he wasn’t ready to come out into his public life, he still got his heavenly father to perform the miracle that changed water into wine.
+This became obvious at the marriage feast in Cana when Mary just said to Jesus “they have no wine.”
+Even though he made her aware that he wasn’t ready to come out into his public life, he knew what she wanted and could not deny her.
+With the result that he performed the miracle that changed the water into wine.

 Mary, along with other women, were beside the road leading up the hill of Calvery on that fateful Friday.
 Like every mother, she felt the pain being experienced by her son.
 She too suffered when she saw him fall under the weight of the cross he was forced to carry.
 She experienced the agony she could see on his face.
-She knew her son was suffering through this so all humanity could have eternal life, but it still didn’t relieve the pain for her.
-When Mary saw the soldier ram his lance up through her son’s ribs, this action for her became the sword that pierced her very soul.
+She knew her son was suffering through this for all humanity, but it still didn’t relieve the pain for her.
+When Mary saw the soldier ram his lance up through her son’s ribs, this action for her fulfilled the prophecy that a sword would pierce her heart.

 She was there when Jesus breathed his last breath.
 I can envisage she waited as her son was removed from the cross.
 His bloodied body was carefully laid on the ground and she knelt beside him and gently touched his cheek.
-Her sister and Mary Magdalene beside her were crying and the mother also cried.
+Her sister and Mary Magdalene beside her were crying and as a mother she also cried.

 Mary reached out and with her fingers she gently closed her son’s eyes.